 - ‘Tutor on call’ days where our team will be available for catch-ups and to answer any question

-- Examples of best practice portfolios, activity ideas and general tips and advice drawn from our own practice
+- Tips and advice drawn from our own practice

 How To Prepare For The Training